primeharbor/breaches.cloud/content/incidents/ftx/index.md

 ### Details of the Incident

-After a liquidity crisis, [FTX is forced into Chapter 11 bankruptcy](https://en.wikipedia.org/wiki/Bankruptcy_of_FTX) and the United States Bankruptcy Court for the District of Delaware appoints new management.
-During the chaos of the crisis, new management, and the departure of the founders, an unknown party or parties transfer more than $400M of different crypto currencies out of FTX control.
+After a liquidity crisis, [FTX is forced into Chapter 11 bankruptcy](https://en.wikipedia.org/wiki/Bankruptcy_of_FTX), and the United States Bankruptcy Court for the District of Delaware appoints new management.
+During the chaos of the crisis, new management, and the founders' departure, an unknown party or parties transfer more than $400M of different cryptocurrencies out of FTX's control.
 This is subsequently referred to in court filings as the "November 2022 Breach".
 As [stated]((FirstInterimReport.pdf)) by the new CEO in April:
 > The Debtors took over responsibility for a computing environment that had been compromised.
 A malicious actor had just drained approximately $432 million worth of crypto assets in hours; the FTX Group did not have the controls to detect the compromise, much less to stop it; and due to the FTX Group’s deficient controls to secure crypto assets, the Debtors faced the threat that billions of dollars of additional assets could be lost at any moment. (pg 42)

-The new management, supported by a number of law firms, [Kroll](https://www.kroll.com/en, [Chainalysis](https://www.chainalysis.com/), and [Sygnia](https://www.coindesk.com/policy/2023/02/06/ftx-being-advised-by-cybersecurity-firm-sygnia-on-hack-inquiry-ceo-ray-says/) were tasked with finding the assets of FTX and 138 associated companies, identifying the creditors, and securing the FTX cloud environment.
+The new management, supported by a number of law firms, [Kroll](https://www.kroll.com/en), [Chainalysis](https://www.chainalysis.com/), and [Sygnia](https://www.coindesk.com/policy/2023/02/06/ftx-being-advised-by-cybersecurity-firm-sygnia-on-hack-inquiry-ceo-ray-says/) were tasked with finding the assets of FTX and 138 associated companies, identifying the creditors, and securing the FTX cloud environment.

 ### Timeline

-**November 2nd, 2022** - [Questions](https://www.coindesk.com/business/2022/11/02/divisions-in-sam-bankman-frieds-crypto-empire-blur-on-his-trading-titan-alamedas-balance-sheet/) start to be raised about the balance sheet of one FTX-related company Alameda Research.
+**November 2nd, 2022** - [Questions](https://www.coindesk.com/business/2022/11/02/divisions-in-sam-bankman-frieds-crypto-empire-blur-on-his-trading-titan-alamedas-balance-sheet/) start to be raised about the balance sheet of one FTX-related company Alameda Research.\
-**November 11th, 2022** - FTX Officially files for Chapter 11 Bankruptcy, founder Sam Bankman-Fried resigned at CEO ; John Ray appointed new CEO by the United States Bankruptcy Court of the District of Delaware.\
+**November 11th, 2022** - FTX Officially files for Chapter 11 Bankruptcy, founder Sam Bankman-Fried resigned as CEO ; John Ray appointed new CEO by the United States Bankruptcy Court of the District of Delaware.\
 **November 11th, 2022** - Reports of unauthorized transactions surface in the crypto-currency community.
-[Employees of FTX acknowledge](https://www.coindesk.com/business/2022/11/12/ftx-crypto-wallets-see-mysterious-late-night-outflows-totalling-more-than-380m/) a potential compromise and urge customers not to use the platform
+[Employees of FTX acknowledge](https://www.coindesk.com/business/2022/11/12/ftx-crypto-wallets-see-mysterious-late-night-outflows-totalling-more-than-380m/) a potential compromise and urge customers not to use the platform\
 **November 12th, 2022** - FTX's new management [acknowledges](https://www.cnbc.com/2022/11/12/ftx-says-it-is-investigating-unauthorized-transactions.html) unauthorized transfers of crypto-currency and begins to move funds to off-line (cold) wallets.\
-**November 17th, 2022** - John Ray files an [initial statement](Nov17Filing.pdf) with the Bankruptcy Court stating "Never in my career have I seen such a complete failure of corporate controls and such a complete absence of trustworthy financial information as occurred here."\
+**November 17th, 2022** - John Ray files an [initial statement](Nov17Filing.pdf) with the Bankruptcy Court stating, "Never in my career have I seen such a complete failure of corporate controls and such a complete absence of trustworthy financial information as occurred here."\
-**April 9th, 2023** - FTX publishes "[FIRST INTERIM REPORT OF JOHN J. RAY III TO THE INDEPENDENT DIRECTORS ON CONTROL FAILURES AT THE FTX EXCHANGES](FirstInterimReport.pdf)" which outlines the bulk of the cloud security issues documented here.
+**April 9th, 2023** - FTX publishes "[First Interim Report of John J. Ray III to The Independent Directors on Control Failures at the FTX Exchanges](FirstInterimReport.pdf)," which outlines the bulk of the cloud security issues documented here.

 ### Attribution / Perpetrator

-The identity of the perpetrator of the "November 2022 Breach" has not been identified.
-Sam Bankman-Fried has been [indicted](https://www.justice.gov/usao-sdny/press-release/file/1557571/download) on multiple counts related to his management of the FTX companies.
-A number of other senior-level employees of the company, including Bankman-Fried's co-founders are cooperating with the Department of Justice.
+The identity of the perpetrator of the *"November 2022 Breach"* has not been identified.
+However, Sam Bankman-Fried has been [indicted](https://www.justice.gov/usao-sdny/press-release/file/1557571/download) on multiple counts related to his management of the FTX companies.
+A number of other senior-level employees of the company, including Bankman-Fried's co-founders, are cooperating with the Department of Justice.

-### Long-term impact

 ## Summary of coverage & other resources

-* Kroll: [FTX Trading Ltd](https://restructuring.ra.kroll.com/FTX/) Restructuring main site.
+* Kroll: [FTX Trading Ltd](https://restructuring.ra.kroll.com/FTX/) - The restructuring main site.
 * DOJ Office of the United States Trustee: [FTX Trading Official Committee of Unsecured Creditors](https://dm.epiq11.com/case/ftx/info)
 * CoinDesk: [Divisions in Sam Bankman-Fried’s Crypto Empire Blur on His Trading Titan Alameda’s Balance Sheet](https://www.coindesk.com/business/2022/11/02/divisions-in-sam-bankman-frieds-crypto-empire-blur-on-his-trading-titan-alamedas-balance-sheet/) - November 2nd, 2022
 * CoinDesk: [FTX Has Been Hacked: Crypto Disaster Worsens as Exchange Sees Mysterious Outflows Exceeding $600M](https://www.coindesk.com/business/2022/11/12/ftx-crypto-wallets-see-mysterious-late-night-outflows-totalling-more-than-380m/) - November 11th, 2022
 * CoinDesk: [FTX Hack or Inside Job?
 Blockchain Experts Examine Clues and a ‘Stupid Mistake’](https://www.coindesk.com/business/2022/11/14/ftx-hack-or-inside-job-blockchain-experts-examine-clues-and-a-stupid-mistake/) - November 14th, 2022